Know About Basement Mold: Types, Impacts, Clean and Preventions

 Written By Adam Paul - Waterproofing Expert

-Basement mold is a fungus that grows in multicellular filaments, forming colonies in the basement walls, floors, drywall, and cellar.
-Molds are grown on organic matter, such as wood, paper, and fabric.
-Mold is grown well at temperatures between 77°F and 86°F (25°C and 30°C) and moisture levels above 60%.
+The mold in the basement is a fungus that grows in multicellular filaments, forming colonies in the basement walls, floors, drywall, and cellar.
+Molds grow on organic matter, such as wood, paper, and fabrics in the basement.
+Basement mold grows well at temperatures between 77°F and 86°F (25°C and 30°C) and moisture levels above 60%.

-Mildew can be considered as an old form of the mold.
-Molds are mainly of 6 types according to their colors such as black, white, yellow, blue, green, and grey.
+Mildew can be considered as an old form of mold.
+Molds are mainly of 6 types according to their colors, such as black, white, yellow, blue, green, and grey.
 These types are grown at various temperatures and surfaces in the basement.

 You can clean the mold in the basement by following these 5 methods: vinegar spray, baking soda, borax, and bleach.
 Each of these methods requires specific tools and instruments.
 When you follow the proper guidelines, you can clean the mold in the basement properly.

-Basement mold is not die its own.
-Hence, you should prevent mold growth in the basement by waterproofing the basement, installing the dehumidifier, improving the basement ventilation, installing the french drain system, and installing a sump pump in the basement.
+Basement mold does not die on its own.
+Hence, you should prevent mold growth in the basement by waterproofing the basement, installing a dehumidifier, improving the basement ventilation, installing a French drain system, and installing a sump pump in the basement.

 What is Mold in the Basement?